Tobacco pipe: Corncob

-The uniquely American pipes made from corncobs are cheap and effective, although regarded by some as inelegant.
+Made from corncobs, these pipes are cheap and effective at absorbing heat and moisture.
 After being dried for two years, the cobs are hollowed out to form a bowl shape, then either dipped in a plaster-based mixture or varnished or lacquered on the outside.
 Shanks made from birch wood are then inserted into the bowls.

 The world's oldest and largest manufacturer of corncob pipes is Missouri Meerschaum, located in Washington, Missouri, where the company has produced the pipes since 1869.
 General Douglas MacArthur and Mark Twain were perhaps the most famous historical smokers of corncob pipes, as well as fictional cartoon characters Popeye and Frosty the Snowman.

-Corncob pipes remain popular because they are inexpensive and require no "break-in" period like briar pipes.
-Owing to these factors, corncob pipes are often recommended as a "beginner's pipe".
-Additionally, pipesmokers who wish to sample different tobaccos and blends might keep a stock of corncobs on hand to permit them to try new flavors without "carryover" from an already-used pipe, or to prevent a potentially bad-tasting tobacco from adding its flavor to a more expensive or favored pipe.
+Corncob pipes remain popular because they are inexpensive and require no "break-in" period like briar pipes, which means acquiring a layer of carbon in the pipe bowl.
+Owing to these factors, corncob pipes are often recommended as a "beginner's pipe" However, many seasoned pipe smokers enjoy the absorbing effect of the corn cob pipe, keeping tobaccos high in sugar like Virginias cool throughout the smoke.
+Additionally, pipesmokers who wish to sample different tobaccos and blends might keep a stock of corncobs on hand to permit them to try new flavors without "carryover" from an already-used pipe, sometimes called "ghosting," or to prevent a potentially bad-tasting tobacco from adding its flavor to a more expensive or favored pipe.

 Meerschaum

 Meerschaum (hydrated magnesium silicate), a mineral found in small shallow deposits mainly around the city of Eskişehir in central Turkey, is prized for the properties which allow it to be carved into finely detailed decorative and figural shapes.
 It has been used since the 17th century and, with clay pipes, represented the most common medium for pipes before the introduction of briar as the material of choice in the 19th century.
 The word "meerschaum" means "sea foam" in German, alluding to its natural white color and its surprisingly low weight.
-Meerschaum is a very porous mineral that absorbs elements of the tobacco during the smoking process, and gradually changes color to a golden brown.
+Meerschaum is a very porous mineral that absorbs the tars and oils during the smoking process, and gradually changes color to a golden brown.
 Old, well-smoked meerschaum pipes are valued by collectors for their distinctive coloring.

-Meerschaum pipes can either be carved from a block of meerschaum, or made from meerschaum dust collected after carving and mixed with a binder then pressed into a pipe shape.
-The latter are far less absorbent, color in blotches, and lack the smoking quality of the block carved pipe.
+Meerschaum pipes can either be carved from a block of meerschaum, or pressed from meerschaum dust collected after carving and mixed with an adhesive.
+The pressed meerschaum pipes are far less absorbent, color in blotches, and lack the smoking quality of the block carved pipe.